avitorio/outstatic/apps/web/outstatic/content/docs/environment-variables.md

 **Good to know**: To get your repository slug we first try fetching the `OST_REPO_SLUG` environment variable.
 If that is empty, we try `VERCEL_GIT_REPO_SLUG`, which is one of Vercel's default environment variables.
 If both are empty, you'll get a warning saying you need to add `OST_REPO_SLUG` to your environment variables.

-In case you need help on how to get your Github OAuth credentials, please read the [Getting started](/docs/getting-started) section.
+In case you need help on how to get your GitHub OAuth credentials, please read the [Getting started](/docs/getting-started) section.